Sparks29032/Convert_to_ASCII/README.md

 # How to use
 Run create_app.py to create a local server (http://127.0.0.1:8080/).

-Here, you can upload files to the box, and hit convert to convert all uploaded files.
+Here, you can upload files to the box and hit convert to convert all uploaded files.

 Conversion does take a while as pixels are translated almost 1:1.